Robotic Dog — Full-Stack Autonomous Robot: Computer Vision, NLP, and Mechatronics

 Full-Stack Autonomous Robot: Computer Vision, NLP, and Mechatronics

-Executive summary: Maedcore designed and built a complete autonomous mobile robot from the ground up: a dual-camera computer vision system for object detection and targeting, an on-board NLP inference engine that generates natural-language output, a 15-servo actuation system for locomotion and expression, a 3D-printed chassis manufactured across 22 parts, and a mini thermal printer for physical output delivery.
+Executive summary: Maedcore designed and built a complete autonomous mobile robot from the ground up: a dual-camera computer vision system (MobileNetV2 detection on an NVIDIA Jetson Nano running ROS) for object detection and targeting, an NLP language model — a quantized Llama served from a connected server — that generates natural-language output, a 15-servo actuation system for locomotion and expression, a 3D-printed chassis manufactured across 22 parts, and a mini thermal printer for physical output delivery.
 The project covers the full robotics stack — mechanical design, electronics wiring, embedded systems integration, and AI code development — in a single end-to-end build.
 The deployment application is autonomous art critique; the engineering stack is applicable to inspection robots, autonomous navigation platforms, and human-robot collaboration systems.

 The Engineering Scope